shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

 Next Steps
 ===========

-Since many things in the game build off of chatrooms, you should look at the documentation on chatrooms such as [[INSERT LINK HERE]].
+Since many things in the game build off of chatrooms, you should look at the documentation on chatrooms such as :ref:`Chatrooms`.
 You should also look at the code for some of the chatrooms and other features included on Tutorial Day, such as ``tutorial_5_coffee.rpy`` and ``tutorial_6_meeting.rpy``, as they have many notes included explaining the various features you will see when you play through those chatrooms.

 Once you're comfortable writing and modifying chatrooms, you can look into adding text messages, then phone calls, and finally emails.
-You should also look at [[INSERT LINK HERE]] for more information on setting up a full route with plot branches and a party.
+You should also look at :ref:`Setting up a Route` for more information on setting up a full route with plot branches and a party.
 Good luck!